 - All Advisors are subject to the University policies, procedures, and code of decorum, including attorneys. - Advisors are expected to advise their advisees without disrupting proceedings.
-Advisors should not address University Title IX and Deputy Title IX Coordinators or investigators in a meeting or during investigation interviews unless invited to do so (e.g., asking procedural questions).
-At the Decision-Making Hearing, the Advisor is required to cross-examine the opposing party and all witnesses, and address questions to the Decision-Making panel. - The Advisor may not make a presentation, argument, or represent their advisee during any meeting or proceeding and may not speak on behalf of the advisee during meetings with the Title IX Coordinator, their designee, or the Investigator. - During the investigation phase of the process, although the Advisor generally may not speak on behalf of their advisee, the Advisor may consult with their advisee, either privately as needed, or by conferring or passing notes during any non-hearing process meeting or interview.
+Advisors should not address University Title IX, Deputy Title IX Coordinators or investigators in a meeting or during investigation interviews unless invited to do so (e.g., asking procedural questions). - The Advisor may not make a presentation, argument, or represent their advisee during any meeting or proceeding and may not speak on behalf of the advisee during meetings with the Title IX Coordinator, Deputy Title IX Coordinator, or the Investigator. - During the investigation phase of the process, although the Advisor generally may not speak on behalf of their advisee, the Advisor may consult with their advisee, either privately as needed, or by conferring or passing notes during any meeting or interview.
 Any breaks or time to confer can be requested by the party, not the Advisor.
-At the request of a party, meetings or interviews can be ended and rescheduled to allow for more in-depth consultation, or to allow the party to retain a different Advisor. - The need to consult an Advisor or retain a new Advisor cannot be used in an effort to intentionally prolong the investigation. - During the Investigative phase, it is the responsibility of the Party to ascertain the availability of their Advisor, and to provide that information to the Investigator.
+At the request of a party, meetings or interviews can be ended and rescheduled to allow for more in-depth consultation, or to allow the party to retain a different Advisor. - The need to consult an Advisor or retain a new Advisor cannot be used to intentionally prolong the investigation. - During the Investigative phase, it is the responsibility of the Party to ascertain the availability of their Advisor, and to provide that information to the Investigator.